andrelandgraf/andrelandgraf/contents/articles/2024-11-01_rendering-markdown-in-remix.md

 ---
 date: 2024-11-01
 title: Use Markdoc to render Markdown content in Remix
-description: Markdown is a powerful tool for writing and publishing content.
-In this blog post, we use Markdoc to parse and render Markdown content in Remix, including styling, frontmatter support, and using custom React components for Markdoc nodes and tags.
+description: Markdown is a great tool for working with formatted text content.
+In this blog post, we use Markdoc to parse and render Markdown content in Remix.
+We will cover styling, frontmatter, and how to render Markdown content as custom React components.
 categories: [Remix.run, Markdown]
 ---

-Markdown is amazing.
-It's a powerful tool for writing and publishing content.
-In fact, the text you are reading right now is stored in a Markdown file.
-There are different ways of integrating Markdown into a Remix application, and you can certainly spent hours over-engineering your personal blog trying out different solutions...
-Anyways, I am currently using Markdoc and think it's great.
-In this blog post, we will set up Markdoc with Remix, including frontmatter, styling, and mapping custom React components to Markdoc nodes and tags.
+Markdown is a great tool for working with formatted text content and is commonly used for blog posts and documentation.
+In fact, the text you are reading right now is written in Markdown.
+There are different ways of working with Markdown content in Remix.
+I am currently using Markdoc and think it's great.
+In this blog post, we will set up Markdoc with Remix and cover the initial setup, styling, frontmatter, and how to render Markdown content as custom React components.

 ## What is Markdoc?

-[Markdoc](https://markdoc.dev/) is a all-in-one solution for parsing Markdown, converting it to an abstract syntax tree (AST), transforming it using variables, tags, and functions, and then rendering it to HTML or React.
+[Markdoc](https://markdoc.dev/) is an all-in-one solution for parsing Markdown, converting it to an abstract syntax tree (AST), transforming it using variables, tags, and functions, and then rendering it to HTML or React.
 First developed by Stripe for its documentation, it is now open source and quite popular ((GitHub repo)[https://github.com/markdoc/markdoc]).

 ### Markdoc vs. unified